lucaslamarr/quark-lib/README.md

 # A small C89 (ANSI) library with no dependencies.
-Everything is compiled with ```-Wall -Wextra -ansi -pedantic``` for strict adherance to the C89 standard and is contained in one ```.h``` and ```.c``` file.
+Everything is compiled with ```-Wall -Wextra -ansi -pedantic``` for strict adherence to the C89 standard and is contained in one ```.h``` and ```.c``` file.

 # Overview

-I started working on Quark with the intention of recreating some of the functions that I frequently use from the C standard library.
+I started working on Quark to recreate some of the functions that I frequently use from the C standard library.
 Rather than including full header files just for a few functions, I decided to try and remake these functions on my own.
 As a result, Quark includes a few features that are found in the C89 standard library, along with some of my own features that I felt would be useful.

 This is by no means meant to be a replacement for any part of the standard library or a claim to being any faster or more efficient.
-I just wanted to remake these functions for myself and put them all into one single file that I can use in my own projects.
+I just wanted to remake these functions for myself and put them all into one single file that I can use in my projects.
 It is just a small hobby project that I hope to continue improving and expanding upon as I spend more time programming in C89.

 # quark.h

 Quark is built with C89, which was before the ```bool``` type had been added to the language.
-If you are using a later version or have your own custom implementation of the ```bool``` type, this will be skipped over.
+If you are using a later version and have already ```#include <stdbool.h>``` or have your own custom implementation of the ```bool``` type, this will be skipped over.
 This implementation uses a ```char``` as the smallest available data type to represent the ```bool``` and also uses the familiar ```true``` and ```false``` keywords, which expand to the 0 or 1 characters.

 ```
 #ifndef _STDBOOL_H